FridayAgboro/Palmora-HR-Project-DSA-/README.md

 - **Creating the Bonus Rules** I used merge query then selected the Employee File first and also selected the Bonus rules file after which I select the columns similar to both of them.
 - **I used custom column** To create a Bonus Column
 - **I used Condition column** To create other columns like (New Salary, Salary Above 90000, Salary Groupng - which I used as Salary Band)
+- **I removed the duplicate rows** I selected the name column, department column and salary column and clicked remove duplicate.
+- At the end of the cleaning, the numbers of employees reduced to **874**.

 ![Pal Additional column](https://github.com/user-attachments/assets/0d8704e1-c3c6-492f-9537-b0664eb31883)